Submitted by Taps Coogan on the 8th of April 2019 to The Sounding Line.

 Today we share the same map, but in place of Germany we look at the entire EU.
 Combined, the EU is the world’s second largest exporter and is responsible for roughly 15% of global exports, compared to 17% for China and 12% for the US.
 Complete data on EU wide exports by country is surprisingly scarce.
 So, to create this map we summed the World Bank import data for each country in the world from every EU member.
-We excluded the UK under the assumption that it will leave the EU, though that is looking less likely everyday.
+We excluded the UK under the assumption that it will leave the EU.
 To be clear, this map does not show the largest import source for any given country, simply whether it imports more from China, the EU, or the US.

 Replacing Germany with the entire EU makes a huge difference compared to the previous map (shown at the end of the article).